UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

       MessageLabel = global::Xamarin.Forms.NameScopeExtensions.FindByName<global::Xamarin.Forms.Label>(this, "MessageLabel");
   }
 ```
-The following parses the XML:
+The following parses the XML and instantiates the objects in memory:
 ```C#
 global::Xamarin.Forms.Xaml.Extensions.LoadFromXaml(this, typeof(MainPage));
 ```